Monte-Carlo Tree Search (MCTS)#

 Algorithm 7 (Monte-Carlo Tree Search)

-\( \begin{array}{l} \alginput:\ \text{MDP}\ M = \langle S, s_0, A, P_a(s' \mid s), r(s,a,s')\rangle, \text{base Q-function}\ Q, \text{time limit}\ T \\ \algoutput:\ \text{updated Q-function}\ Q \\[2mm] \algwhile\ currentTime < T\ \algdo \\ \quad\quad selected\_node \leftarrow \text{Select}(s_0) \\ \quad\quad child \leftarrow \text{Expand}(selected\_node)\ \text{-- expand and choose a child to simulate} \\ \quad\quad G \leftarrow \text{Simulate}(child)\ \text{ -- simulate from}\ child \\ \quad\quad \text{Backpropagate}(selected\_node, child, Q, G) \\ \algreturn \ Q \end{array} \)
+\( \begin{array}{l} \alginput:\ \text{MDP}\ M = \langle S, s_0, A, P_a(s' \mid s), r(s,a,s')\rangle, \text{base Q-function}\ Q, \text{time limit}\ T \\ \algoutput:\ \text{updated Q-function}\ Q \\[2mm] \algwhile\ current\_time < T\ \algdo \\ \quad\quad selected\_node \leftarrow \text{Select}(s_0) \\ \quad\quad child \leftarrow \text{Expand}(selected\_node)\ \text{-- expand and choose a child to simulate} \\ \quad\quad G \leftarrow \text{Simulate}(child)\ \text{ -- simulate from}\ child \\ \quad\quad \text{Backpropagate}(selected\_node, child, Q, G) \\ \algreturn \ Q \end{array} \)

 Given this, there are four main parts to the algorithm above: